 In the letter Accounting Direction Regarding Bill C-97 and Other Changes in Regulatory or Legislated Tax Rules for Capital Cost Allowance, the OEB provided accounting guidance on the impacts from accelerated CCA (CCA Guidance).
-The OEB established a separate sub-account of Account 1592 - PILs and Tax Variances - CCA Changes to record the full revenue requirement impact of any changes in CCA rules that are not reflected in base rates.
+The OEB established a separate sub-account of Account 1592 - PILs and Tax Variances - CCA Changes to record the full revenue requirement impact of any changes in CCA rules that are not reflected in base rates

 The accelerated CCA should not be reflected in the ICM revenue requirement proposal associated with eligible assets/projects that are acquired after November 20, 2018.
 The OEB will assess the impact of the accelerated CCA on all capital investments at the time of rebasing to minimize the complexity of the review.
 Distributors should include the impact of the CCA rule change associated with any ICM project(s) that are approved for ICM treatment in Account 1592 - PILs and Tax Variances - CCA Changes.
-The use of this sub-account is outlined in the OEB's CCA Guidance.
 Disposition of amounts tracked in the applicable CCA sub-account should be brought forward at the time of a distributor's next rebasing.

 The materiality criteria for an ICM includes a requirement that any incremental capital amounts must clearly have a significant influence on the operation of the distributor.

 The OEB may take the accelerated CCA into consideration in assessing the impact of the proposed capital project(s) on the operations of the distributor in determining if ICM funding is warranted.